 Beginning in March 2020, as Senior Instructional Designer in Educational Technology, I shifted to working in crisis mode somewhat overnight.
-Originally, I had intended to pursue my CU Denver internship around the topic of teaching and learning using video-conferencing technology, specifically Zoom.
+Originally, I had intended to pursue my CU Denver internship around the topic of Teaching and Learning (T & L) using video-conferencing technology, specifically Zoom.
 But it became clear that the immediate needs of the seminary required an adjustment to my internship focus.
 The seminary would still be using the Zoom platform for online education, but the COVID-19 crisis required conversion of all Denver Seminary education to virtual classrooms.